softinio/nix-overlays/README.md

 # nix-overlays

-Collection of Nix overlays and package definitions.
+Collection of reusable Nix overlays and package definitions for external projects.

 ## Available Overlays